 Embracing Transformation and Healing

 I am committed to helping clients navigate their journey from a place of survival to operate from a self led perspective.
 By listening, reflecting, and drawing connections—whether from ancient myths or modern psychology—I strive to provide the insights and support necessary for deep, meaningful healing.
-If Sadhbh’s story resonates with you, know that you are not alone, and that together, we can work toward a brighter, more authentic future.
+If any of this resonates with you, know that you are not alone, and that together, we can work toward a brighter, more authentic future.

 The ancient myth of Sadhbh offers a powerful lens through which we can understand the modern psychological concept of the fawn response.
 This dark tale, with its themes of transformation and survival, echoes the struggles faced by many who have experienced trauma and relational suffering.
 But like Sadhbh, we are not destined to remain trapped by our past experiences.
 Through therapy, it is possible to break free from these patterns and reclaim our true selves.